jyj5558/theta/README.md

 ```
 sbatch /scratch/bell/$USER/theta/step4_qc.sh

-**## Step 5: Estimate theta from alignment files
+## Step 5: Estimate theta and individual heterozygosity from the alignment files
-**- step5_theta.sh****
+**- step5_theta.sh**

-This script will estimate the Site Frequency Spectrum and Wattersons theta, in sliding windows.
+This script will estimate the Site Frequency Spectrum and calculate Wattersons theta, in sliding windows, as well as individual heterozygosity.
 The output file will contain mean with SD.
 The output file:
 1. Wattersons_theta_${Genus-species}.txt